 The Camera3D library was inspired by my fascination with anaglyphs and my frustration with the no longer functioning RedBlue library.
 I built this because I wanted to create anaglyphs in Processing and I couldn't get the RedBlue library to work again.

 The RedBlue library worked in Processing 1.5 but stopped working when Processing 2.x stopped supporting the Java3D renderer.
 I did the best I could to get it working again but every attempt failed.
 After much experimentation and analysis of the Processing library code, I discovered a very different approach that could be used to create a new anaglyph library.
 The key insight here is that a sketch's draw method can be called multiple times per frame.
+The library can render the same scene multiple times with different camera settings and then combine the frames into a composite image.
 When I realized this, Camera3D was born.

 At first Camera3D could only do simple red-cyan bitmask anaglyphs, much like the RedBlue library.
 As I experimented and researched this subject online, I learned there is much more to anaglyphs than using bitmasks to combine two images.
 In fact, there are even published journal papers on the subject, outlining sophisticated algorithms for optimal color choices for each pixel.
 I was hooked.